 - We ask that only one member of the family attends with a pet.

-- If you are over the age of 70, pregnant, or in the risk category (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) please do not attend the surgery (you should be actively social distancing).
+- If you are over the age of 70, pregnant, or in the risk category (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) please do not attend the surgery (you should be actively shielding or maximising social distancing opportunities).
 Instead, please telephone us for advice.

 - When you attend the Surgery, on entering and before leaving, we ask you to use the alcohol-based hand sanitizer provided (if stocks are available) rubbing it well into your skin to kill any virus present.
 If hand sanitizer isn’t available, then we will ask you to wash your hands on entering or leaving, for at least 20 seconds.
 Please also try to avoid touching your nose, eyes and mouth.